benfred/implicit/README.md

 GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

-This library has been tested with Python 3.6, 3.7, 3.8, 3.9 and 3.10 on Ubuntu, OSX and Windows.
+This library is tested with Python 3.7, 3.8, 3.9, 3.10 and 3.11 on Ubuntu, OSX and Windows.

 #### Benchmarks